ABMS Member Boards

 American Board of Surgery (absurgery.org)

-- Diplomates will report CME activities every 5 years.
+- Diplomates should report CME activities on a regular basis, but no less than every five years.

-- Diplomates must complete 150 AMA PRA Category 1 Credits™ over a five-year cycle, of which 50 credits must include self-assessment (i.e., a quiz or test).
+- Diplomates must complete 150 AMA PRA Category 1 Credits™ over a five-year cycle.
+This requirement will change to 125 CME credits with no self-assessment required once diplomates pass their first Continuous Certification Assessment.

 American Board of Thoracic Surgery (abts.org)